web-infra-dev/agent-browser-sdk/docs/browser.md

 # Introduction

-**@agent-infra/browser** is an SDK based on **puppeteer** specifically designed to provide foundational functionality for browser agents.
+**@agent-infra/browser** is an SDK based on **puppeteer** specifically designed to provide foundational functionality for Browser Agent.

 **puppeteer** is an excellent browser automation control software that encapsulates many CDP operations and provides a very concise set of APIs for users.
-However, when building GUI Agents based on **puppeteer**, you'll find it lacks some higher-level and common abstractions, such as tab management, dialog state management, hotkey support, etc.
+However, when building Browser Agent based on **puppeteer**, you'll find it lacks some higher-level and common abstractions, such as tab management, dialog state management, hotkey support, etc.

 **@agent-infra/browser** was created to address these pain points.
-Its APIs maintain simplicity while being very intuitive for browser operations, allowing you to quickly build a Browser GUI Agent, a Browser Use Demo, or a Browser-Use-MCP.
+Its APIs maintain simplicity while being very intuitive for browser operations, allowing you to quickly build a Browser GUI Agent, a Browser screen casting component, or a Browser-MCP.

 <br />